-Many parties – particularly business executives in commercial litigation matters and business disputes – prefer the disciplined approach used in decision tree analysis to simply relying on the intuition of their counsel and/or the mediator concerning the value of their case.
+Many parties – particularly business executives in commercial litigation matters and business disputes – prefer the disciplined approach used in Decision Tree Analysis as compared with simply relying on their intuition, and that of their counsel and/or the mediator, concerning the value of the case.

 Efficient, Cost-Effective Strategies

-Mr. Betts is sensitive to the cost of mediation and structures mediations to efficiently use the parties’ resources.
-Mr. Betts can conduct shortened, half-day mediation sessions if requested.
-When permitted by court rules, Mr. Betts can also structure a “virtual” online mediation or a telephonic mediation to reduce costs.
-Although in most cases in-person sessions are regarded as most desirable (and may be required by court rules), a virtual or telephonic mediation may prove to be the most efficient approach, particularly when significant travel by the parties and their counsel is involved or when scheduling a timely in-person session may be impracticable.
+Mr. Betts is sensitive to the cost of mediation and structures mediations to efficiently use the time and resources available to the parties to mediate their case.
+At the parties’ request, Mr. Betts conducts shortened, half-day sessions.
+Also, when permitted by court rules, Mr. Betts also can arrange a “virtual” online mediation or telephonic mediation to reduce costs.
+Although in most cases in-person sessions are regarded as most desirable (and may be required by court rules), a virtual or telephonic mediation session may prove to be the most efficient approach, particularly when significant travel by the parties or their counsel is involved or when scheduling a timely in-person session may be impracticable.